Potato Latkes Recipe

 - In a large bowl, grate the potatoes using the large side of the grater.

-- Transfer the grated potatoes to a double-layer cheesecloth to squeeze as much moisture from the potatoes as possible.
+- Transfer the grated potatoes to a double layer of cheesecloth to squeeze out as much moisture as possible.

 - Frying the latkes –

-- Heat a 10 or 12-inch large cast-iron skillet with 4 to 6 tablespoon of oil (about ⅛ inch depth) on medium-high heat.
+- Heat a 10– or 12-inch cast-iron skillet with 4 to 6 tablespoons of oil (about 1/8 inch deep) over medium-high heat.

-- Drop large spoonfuls of potato mixture into the oil and flatten it with a spatula.
+- Drop large spoonfuls of potato mixture into the oil and flatten them with a spatula.
 Cook on medium to high until golden brown on both sides.

 - Flip at about 3 to 4 minutes on the first side and another 3 minutes on the second side.